Lycurgus1/comm_2/SQL Week/SQLTheory.md

     - Only when change is committed will others see it

 ***Foreign, Primary Keys***
-- Key to relational databases
+- Key to relational database
 - Primary keys are:
     - Unique
     - Cannot change